wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     !!! info
         Under this option, you will see some instructions to configure the application.
 Some of these steps are already completed for the pre-configured front-end application you will be using.

-Next, you need to pass configurations displayed in this page to your front-end application.
+Next, you need to pass the configurations displayed on this page to your front-end application.
 To do so, proceed to [Step 2.4.2 - Configure the front-end application](#step-242-configure-the-front-end-application).

 ### Step 2.4.2: Configure the front-end application